-The capital is Berlin and the main language is German.
-About 80.6 million people live here (2013).
+The capital is Berlin, the main language is German and about 83 million people live here.
 Most of the population is Christian (about 65-70 percent), split between Lutheran-Protestantism, Calvinism, and the Roman Catholic Church.
 Its top five exports are vehicles, machines and machine parts, electronic equipment, medical and technical equipment, and pharmaceuticals.
-The time zone is 5 hours ahead of EST.

-Travelling with the family is the biggest highlight!
-After 100s of solo journeys around the world its fun to play tour guide.
+Traveling with the family has been the biggest highlight!
+After 100s of solo journeys around the world it was fun to play tour guide in Germany, Switzerland and Italy.

 After landing we took a bike tour of the city with Mikes & Bikes, which was fantastic.
 We roamed the city looking at the sights and learning the history of the Bavarian region.
 It was fascinating to learn that Hitler was an Austrian and was denied entry into art school and as a result got interested in the politics of the German Workers Party in Munich.